 So, it’s no wonder, according to Yello, the average recruiter spends between 30 minutes and 2 hours to schedule a single interview.
 And that’s not time recruiters have.
 Many teams, especially those tackling high-volume hiring, are faced with hundreds of candidates.
 That means recruiters are easily spending hundreds of hours on scheduling alone.

 As such, overcoming the challenges of scheduling an interview has become a top priority for teams looking to improve their recruitment metrics.
-Thankfully, it’s only a matter of leveraging the right technology: self-guided phone interviews.
+Thankfully, it’s only a matter of leveraging the right technology: virtual phone interviews.

 With on-demand interviews, recruiters are able to circumvent scheduling screening interviews entirely.
 Rather than scheduling with individual candidates, teams are now able to interview 24/7 with a few clicks of a button.
 This both solves the challenge of scheduling as well as makes the interview process accessible to any candidate’s schedule.

 As we’ve well established, scheduling interviews is a time-consuming process.
 It would be outright untenable if a recruiter were to schedule every interview with a live meeting.
 That’s why scheduling interview emails is the standard approach.
 And that is only natural, email is an easy and asynchronous way to coordinate.

 However, these emails need to clearly communicate with the candidate without overwhelming them with information that may put them off.
 Striking that balance is essential.
 The interview message to the candidate requires careful design.
 And to illustrate the complexity, let’s take a look at what typically goes into scheduling interviews via email.

 First, the recruiter needs to craft a car and a concise subject line.
 Candidates have likely applied to several other positions before and after applying with you.
 So, the email needs to be clear about why you’re emailing and what for while grabbing the candidate’s attention.
 Otherwise, they’ll likely ghost you.